-If you have been saving your fine china all this while, Christmas is the moment to bring it all out.
+If you are French and have been saving your fine china all this while, Christmas is the moment to bring it all out.
 Presentation is key.
 Even for ordinary meals, French people will use their fine napkins and good wine glasses, so you can imagine that they don’t hold back at Christmas (even if they there are little ones around!)

 Each dish is brought out consecutively and meant to be focused on before the next one is brought out.
 This way each dish can be eaten at the right temperature rather than get cold from sitting out.